Copy Worksheet data to/from the same or different workbook easily with 'Convert XLS'.

 Additional Details

-Original Sheet: specifies the name or index of the sheet to copy data from.
+Input Sheet specifies the name or index (an integer 1, 2, 3 etc. specifying the position of the sheet) of the sheet to copy data from.

-Copy Sheet Name: should be set to checked if you want the newly created copy to have the same name as the original.
-The Copy Sheet Name option is visible only if you are creating a new workbook by specifying a Target File that is different from the Original File.
+Copy Sheet Name should be set to checked if you want the newly created copy to have the same name as the input sheet.
+The Copy Sheet Name option is visible only if you are creating a new workbook by specifying an output File that is different from the Input File.
 This is because a Workbook file (XLS) can only have uniquely named sheets.
-This parameter is typically only used when the Original Sheet specifies the sheet by an index number.
+This parameter is typically only used when the Input Sheet specifies the sheet by an index number.

 Copy From Specified Range should be selected if you need to specify exactly which cells to copy.
 If not selected, the 'Used Ranged' will be copied.
-Typical Excel syntax is acceptable.
-For example "A1:B10", "J5:K20", "A2:B4, J10" etc. If this is blank, the entire used portion/range of the worksheet will be copied.
-If you use "," within the range to specify multiple ranges, each item will be copied as if you had specified a new conversion item for each.
+Typical Excel range syntax is acceptable.
+For example "A1:B10", "J5:K20", “A2:B4, J10” etc. If this is blank, the entire used portion/range of the worksheet will be copied.

-Copy To Same Range as the Original Worksheet should be chosen if you want to place the copied data in the same as it resides in the Original Sheet.
+Copy To Same Range as the Input Worksheet should be chosen if you want to place the copied data in the same cells it resides in the Input Sheet.

 Copy Below Last Used Cell can be used to append/concatenate data to the last used row.